ObelusFamily/Anythink-Market-sc37u/backend/README.md

 To start the app use: `./start.sh` from the backend directory.

 Make sure your DB is up and running.
-Add .env file to configure the MongoDB connection string, example file - `./.env.template`
+Add .env file under `./backend` folder to configure the MongoDB connection string, example file - `./.env.template`

 ## Dependencies